 Mark Hurst begins by telling us that bits (basic unit of every data file) do not have physical weight – you can fit a 25-volume encyclopedia on a single DVD – but the information that it conveys has weight: the amount of information in a 25-volume encyclopedia is the same whether it is on DVD or on paper.
 Bits weight down the people who receive them, mentally and emotionally, by calling repeatedly on their attention and occupying them.

-Bits appear everywhere today, traveling at the speed of light from one end of the planet to the other, and carrying vast amounts of information that is more and more important, more and more diverse, and on a significantly increasing number of peripherals – computers, phones, PDAs, MP3 players, cars and even refrigerators.
+Bits appear everywhere today, traveling at the speed of light from one end of the planet to the other.
+And carrying vast amounts of digital information that is more and more important, more and more diverse, and on a significantly increasing number of peripherals; computers, phones, PDAs, MP3 players, cars and even refrigerators.
 The number of emails is exploding, new acronyms and new technologies appear every day and millions of people, from students to doctors, from teachers to CEOs, from graphic artists to computer experts, are stunned by the amount of information that they receive every day and which they must deal with.

-Knowing how to manage the amount of bit information should not be confused with knowing how to use a computer – clicking on mouse buttons, selecting from menus, opening and closing files: this 80s skill is not enough in the information age.
+Knowing how to manage the amount of bit information should not be confused with knowing how to use a computer; clicking on mouse buttons, selecting from menus, opening and closing files: this 80s skill is not enough in the digital information age.

 Most people manage this overload in two ways: